 There are lots of fresh greens and a good amount of protein and fiber in this recipe — which make it healthy and nutritious.
 But let’s talk about flavor.
 The light and tasty basil dressing really makes the dish — we both loved it!
 I think the dressing would be delicious on many different vegetables and salads, as well as in potato or egg salad.

-Let’s Take a Look at the Ingredients You’ll Need:
+Let’s Look at the Ingredients

 - Sherry vinegar or red wine vinegar